jaewoo-so/sjw_post/_posts/2021-02-01-Corporate Shareholding Structure Analysis Modeling and Visualization.md

 **1. To what extent does the ownership rate exert influence?**
 -The value varies depending on the situation, so assumptions are made for all situations.
--In the case of Samsung, there were a total of 45 cases of shareholding rates, and each value is used as a Threshold.
+-In the case of Samsung, there were a total of 45 cases of Ownership rates, and each value is used as a Threshold.
 Thresholds below the holding rate are assumed to have no impact.
 -A total of 45 graphs are generated.
 <br>